SveSop/nvcuda/README.md

 Required driver is 525 series or newer.
 The recommended driver is always most recent.
 (570+).

+## Usage
+You can install 32bit nvcuda.dll into your WINEPREFIX like this:
+`WINEPREFIX=/home/myname/my-prefix ./setup_nvcuda.sh install`

+You can install 32bit nvcuda.dll into PROTON like this:
+`PROTON_LIBS='/home/myname/.steam/steam/steamapps/common/Proton - Experimental'`

+OBS!
+You must have 32bit NVIDIA driver libs installed, and some games
+requires custom installation of PhysX.

+## Compatibility
+50xx series cards does NOT have 32bit cuda support.

 ## Build requirements:
 - [WINE] (version >= 10.0) [https://www.winehq.org/](https://www.winehq.org/)
 - [Meson] [http://mesonbuild.com/](http://mesonbuild.com/)